Ada-C10/hotel/design-activity.md

 # Comprehension Questions

 #### 1. What classes does each implementation include?
 Are the lists the same?
 Both implementations include the same three classes, CartEntry, ShoppingCart, and Order.
-Yes, each implementation returns the same list.
+Yes, each implementation returns the same list in the Order class.
+The other classes however does not return the same list because Implementation B has instance methods that call on the `price` method for each class.
+Implementation A only has attributes in the other two classes.

 #### 2. Write down a sentence to describe each class.